-The Field - the grassland is species-rich therefore contributes significantly to; pollination, biodiversity and genetic diversity.
-The use of the field for low-input grassland is likely to support local water quality.
-Field Boundaries - hedgerows/trees contribute to pollination, primary production, soil formation, biodiversity, air quality regulation, erosion regulation.
-As a whole the site also contributes to many cultural services, such as tranquillity and inspiration/spiritual values.

-Wider Environment - an internationally important nature reserve that contributes significantly to biodiversity.
+- The Field the grassland contributes to; pollination, biodiversity and genetic diversity.
+The use of the field for low-input grassland is likely to support local water quality. - Field Boundaries hedgerows/trees contribute to pollination, primary production, soil formation, biodiversity, air quality regulation, erosion regulation. - As a whole the site also contributes to many cultural services, such as tranquillity and inspiration/spiritual values. - Wider Environment an internationally important nature reserve that contributes significantly to biodiversity.

 The adjacent matrix shows an overview for the field and field boundaries on site.
-This information should be used to inform an understanding of value and therefore sensitivity (see section 2:09).
-Refer to SDNP Ecosystem Services background paper.
+This information should be used to inform an understanding of value and therefore sensitivity (see section 2:08).

-See GIS Mapping tool - Ecoserve
+- Refer to SDNP Ecosystem Services background paper. - See GIS Mapping tool Ecoserve